akihikodaki/dts/test_plans/iavf_fdir_test_plan.rst

 3. vf reset::

-    port stop 0
+    port stop 1
-    port reset 0
+    port reset 1
-    port start 0
+    port start 1

    the port can be stop/reset/start normally without error message.

-4. check the rule still be listed, send matched packet to vf0, check the packet is redirected by RSS without FDIR matched ID. send matched packet to vf1, check the packet is redirected to queue 5 with FDIR matched ID=0x0.
+4. check there is not rule listed on port 1. the rule of port 0 is still be listed. send matched packet to vf0, check the packet is redirected to queue 5 with FDIR matched ID=0x0. send matched packet to vf1, check the packet is distributed by RSS.

-5. destroy rule 0 of vf0, report error, but no core dump. destroy rule 0 of vf1 successfully. send matched packet to vf0, check the packet is redirected by RSS without FDIR matched ID. send matched packet to vf1, check the packet is redirected by RSS without FDIR matched ID.
+5. destroy rule 0 of vf0 successfully.
+   send matched packet to vf0, check the packet is redirected by RSS without FDIR matched ID. send matched packet to vf1, check the packet is redirected by RSS without FDIR matched ID.